anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 4. Click **Go to my MDM Servers in Apple School Manager**.
 If prompted, sign in to Apple School Manager with your school's Apple ID, not your personal one.
 5. Go the MDM servers section of the site and click the option to add a new MDM server.
 6. Follow the steps on screen to get and download the MDM server token.
 Then save your changes.
 If you don't have the information to complete this step, contact your school's Intune administrator.
-7. Remain in Apple School Manager and go to the device assignments page.
+7. Stay in Apple School Manager and go to the device assignments page.
 Enter the serial number for each device, the order number for your entire device purchase, or a list of your devices in a CSV file.
 8. Select the option to assign your devices to a server.
 From the list, choose the server you just created.
 9. Return to the Intune for Education portal and enter the Apple ID you used to sign in to Apple School Manager.
 10. Upload the MDM server token that you just downloaded.